lperniciaro/Kafka-Demo/README.md

 # Kafka-Demo

+⚠️ **Disclaimer**
+This project was developed with the assistance of generative AI tools.

 ## Overview
 Real-time streaming data pipeline using **Kafka** and **Docker**.
 Streaming data from Kafka is consumed in Python where aggregation metrics are calculated and reingested in a Kafka.
 The following new topics are produced: